-Definition: Encryption refers to the process of applying a special mathematical operations to a standard stream of data (text, special characters, audio, video) and converting the readable data into an "unreadable format".
+Definition: Encryption refers to the process of applying a special mathematical formula to a standard stream of data (text, special characters, audio, video) and converting the readable data into an "unreadable (or unusable) format".
 This is basically accomplished using using processing algorithms of varying strengths.
 The data stream or message (once encrypted) can be sent from one individual to another in a form that is indiscernible and then "translated" by the recipient using a pre-determined "key" to "unlock" the message.
 The deciphered message is then be displayed in its original format.

 Entire hard drives and other storage devices can be encrypted.